The Rangers (British battalion): 2nd Rangers

-Post war
+Postwar

 In 1947, the battalion became The Rangers, The Rifle Brigade (Prince Consort's Own).
 In 1960, the Rangers amalgamated with the London Rifle Brigade to form London Rifle Brigade/Rangers.

 Traditions

 Because of its initial links with Gray's Inn, the regiment claimed descent from the Inns of Court Volunteers of 1780.
 The Rangers were actually founded to accommodate members of the Inns of Court who did not wish to join the exclusive 23rd (Inns of Court) Middlesex RVC, which had a better claim to descent from The Devil's Own.

 The regiment's motto, Excel, was derived from the Roman numerals (XL) of its original numbering as the 40th Middlesex RVC.